 James Igoe Walsh is Professor of Political Science at the University of North Carolina at Charlotte.
 His research interests include armed conflict and civil wars and international security cooperation and conflict.
-His work has been published by Columbia University Press, the Journal of Conflict Resolution, International Studies Quarterly, and other outlets.
-He serves as Lead Principal Investigator on the Minerva Research Initiative grant supporting the Resources and Conflict project.
+His work has been published by Columbia University Press, University of Michigan, the Journal of Conflict Resolution, International Studies Quarterly, Journal of Politics and other outlets.
+He served as Lead Principal Investigator on the Minerva Research Initiative grant supporting the Resources and Conflict project.

 Justin Conrad is Associate Professor of Political Science at the University of North Carolina at Charlotte.
 His research interests include international security, terrorism, and interstate conflict.
 His research has been published in leading academic journals, including the International Organization, the Journal of Politics and the British Journal of Political Science.